bnbjin/PetoPeta/CONCEPTS.md

 # Concepts

-In this doc we'll go over the different concepts that are implemented in Chat LangChain.
+In this doc we'll go over the different concepts that are implemented in Petopeta.
-By the end, you'll have a conceptual understanding of how Chat LangChain works, and it's different architectural components.
+By the end, you'll have a conceptual understanding of how Petopeta works, and it's different architectural components.
 We'll start with the vector store, the basis of the entire system.

 ## Vector Store